 Buying property, whether it be your home or an investment, is a decision that requires much due diligence.
 We're here to help answer your most pressing questions when purchasing your biggest asset.

-As a general rule, you should aim to put down a deposit of 20% to avoid paying Lender's Mortgage Insurance (LMI).
-Some lenders will accept a 5% deposit, however a deposit of 10%-20% is preferred.
-Use Highland Financial Services' repayments calculator to see what impact different levels of deposit will have on your loan.
+To avoid paying Lender's Mortgage Insurance (LMI) when buying a property, aim to have a 20% deposit.
+Some lenders will accept 5%, however, a down payment of 10%-20% is preferred.
+The Highland Financial Services' repayments calculator is an insightful tool to see the impact different deposits will have on your loan.

-The stamp duty you will pay will depend on a number of variables including purchase price, the state your home is located in and whether you are purchasing an owner occupied or investment property.
+Stamp duty is a charge applied by state governments when transferring land and property.
+What you pay depends on the purchase price, the state your home is in and whether you are purchasing an owner-occupied or investment property.
 Special concessions also apply to first home buyers.
-Use Highland Financial Services stamp duty calculator to work out your stamp duty costs.
+Use the Highland Financial Services stamp duty calculator to work out your costs.

-The standard deposit payable on a property bought at auction is 10% of the purchase price.
-The deposit can be paid by personal cheque, bank cheque or even cash on the day of the auction.
-Payment on the day of the auction is preferred, however you do not have to pay anything immediately unless the contract states that the deposit is due on the day of sale.
-In some cases contracts allows a few days between the day of sale and the day the deposit is due.
-Contact your local Highland Property Area specialist for further information on buying at Auction.
+It's an industry standard that the deposit payable on a property bought at auction is 10% of the purchase price.
+This can be paid by personal cheque, bank cheque or even cash on the auction day.
+Payment on the day of the auction is preferred, however some contracts allow a few days between the sale and the day the deposit is due.
+Contact your local Highland Property area specialist for further information on buying at Auction.